Art Gene, Bath Street, Barrow-in-Furness,

 These images are annotated in Punjabi, acting as a signature to reclaim ownership of both images.
 They also acts as subheadings, from left to right they read: ਅਪਾਹਜ ਸਰੀਰ ਵਿਰੋਧ ਦੇਸਥਾਨ ਹਨ (Disabled bodies are sites of resistance); ਅਪਾਹਜ ਸਰੀਰ ਗਤੀਸੀਲਤਾ ਨ ੂੰ ਪਾਰ ਕਰਦੇਹਨ (Disabled bodies transcend mobility); and ਅਪਾਹਜ ਸਰੀਰ ਭਵਿਿੱਖ ਹਨ (Disabled bodies are the future).
 This use of language is a further act to decolonise both the botanical and medical material.

-For Beyond Breaking Point, Aminder is presenting documentation of a physical exhibition of Eco-Crip in the form of two gifs.
+For Beyond Breaking Point, Aminder is presented documentation of a physical exhibition of Eco-Crip in the form of two gifs.
 These prints were displayed on x-ray lightboxes in the group exhibition Mob-Shop, Derbyshire Libraries, 2021.

 Aminder has begun to retrieve the Indigenous Indian Artists names left out of Kampani (Company School Painting) during the 16th-19th century, a gradual act to decolonising the National and Historical Botanical Art and Science Archives.
 These artist include: Bhawani Das, Rungiah, Govindoo, Manu Lall, Ram Das, Haludar (Bengali Artist), Vishnupersaud, Mansur, Vishnu Prasad, Lakshman Singh, Cheluviah Raju, Gorachand.